rentpath/ops/README.md

 [![Code Climate](https://codeclimate.com/github/primedia/ops.png)](https://codeclimate.com/github/primedia/ops)

-This gem provides standardized support for obtaining version and heartbeat information from Sinatra or Rails-based web applications.
+This gem provides standardized support for obtaining environment, version, and heartbeat information from Sinatra or Rails-based web applications.

+**You will likely want to block or restrict access to the `/ops/env` route since this exposes all of your currently set environment variables (e.g. any API keys set as env vars) to the public.**

 Typical usage: